 You can also use just one tortilla instead of two, and fold the tortilla over itself like an omelette.

-5 Cut like a pie into six pieces.
-A pizza wheel works well for this.
+Cut like a pie into six pieces (a pizza wheel works well for this).
 Place on a serving plate.
 Serve with avocado slices and sour cream.
 Garnish with chopped fresh cilantro.
 Squeeze a little lime juice over everything.